ibm-cloud-docs/openshift/openshift_why.md

 {: #cs_ov}

-{{site.data.keyword.openshiftlong}} is an {{site.data.keyword.cloud_notm}} service, where IBM sets up and helps you manage a cluster of worker nodes that come installed with the OpenShift Container Platform container orchestration software.
+[{{site.data.keyword.openshiftlong}}](https://www.ibm.com/cloud/openshift){: external} is an {{site.data.keyword.cloud_notm}} service, where IBM sets up and helps you manage a cluster of worker nodes that come installed with the OpenShift Container Platform container orchestration software.
 {: shortdesc}

 Check out the following [videos and product tours](https://www.ibm.com/demos/collection/Red-Hat-OpenShift-on-IBM-Cloud/?lc=null){: external} to learn more about Red Hat OpenShift on IBM Cloud.
+{: tip}

 ## Benefits of using the service